Published November 2, 2025 | Last updated April 14, 2026 – Streamlined introduction and FAQ for easier reading.

 - Missing context, like population changes or post-pandemic spikes.

-- Different sources, such as a government report versus a private survey, reveal the source of the data.
+- Different sources, such as a government report and a private survey, reveal the data’s source.

 If three outlets cite three different numbers for the same claim, that’s your cue to slow down and read the source document, not just the headline.